-Students are prohibited from using District technology resources to access and/or use social media unless for educational or instructional purposes directed by a school staff member. \\See Appendices for the Freedom Area School District Device Handbook.
+Students are prohibited from using District technology resources to access and/or use social media unless for educational or instructional purposes directed by a school staff member.
+Freedom Area School District Device Handbook can be found in the Appendices.

 STUDENT ASSESSMENT